-Past winners of the John R. Endwright Alumni Service Award, A-M
+Past winners of the John R. Endwright Alumni Service Award

-Short biographies of past winners of the John R. Endwright Alumni Service Award, listed alphabetically, A–M:
+Short biographies of past winners of the John R. Endwright Alumni Service Award, last name beginning with A–M, listed chronologically.

-Short biographies of past winners of the John R. Endwright Alumni Service Award, listed alphabetically, A–M:
+Short biographies of past winners of the John R. Endwright Alumni Service Award, last name beginning with A–M, listed chronologically.

 Dr. Nola Agha holds a B.S. in Kinesiology from the IU School of Public Health-Bloomington and received her PhD from the University of Massachusetts, Amherst.
 She currently serves as a Professor in the Department of Sport Management at the University of San Francisco.

 Professor Agha teaches courses in quantitative analysis and strategic management and previously taught sport finance and sport economics at the University of Massachusetts Amherst.
 She worked in international business operations for several years and has also consulted to the sport and fitness industry by conducting economic impact studies, competitive analysis, and feasibility studies for clients in MLB, NBA, minor league hockey, local organizing committees, and fitness organizations.

 Professor Agha's research interests lie at the intersection of finance, economics, and strategic management.
 She studies public goods and externalities, the economic impacts of teams and stadiums, the efficiency and equity outcomes of stadium subsidies, and a variety of issues related to minor league baseball.

 Leaving the U.S.Army in January 2013, Lieutenant General (retired) Mark Hertling recently served as a Senior Vice President at the Florida Hospital in Orlando from 2013-2017, and now acts as an advisor to the Advent Health Leadership Institute.
 He designed and teaches a physician and healthcare strategic leadership development program.
 He has written on a variety of topics, and his book Growing Physician Leaders was published in May 2016.